armandomm09/go_baia/README.md

 ## Project Description

 BAIA is a bot that facilitates WhatsApp communication management for businesses, enabling smooth and automated interaction with customers.
-The bot can understand and respond to custom commands, providing a user experience tailored to the specific needs of each business.
+The bot is able to understand and respond to custom commands, providing a user experience tailored to the specific needs of each business.

 ### Key Features